ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 # invoke screencapture, specifying mouse capture and absolute path of destination
 screencapture -s $SCREENSHOT_PATH
-# At this point, mouse changes to cursor and use must select screenshot area.
+# At this point, mouse changes to cursor and you must select screenshot area.

 # This command will copy the path to our screenshot to our clipboard
 # Ready to paste with `command` + `V` shortcut